yuanqing/sketch-plugin-helper/README.md

 Commands:
-  sketch build           Builds the plugin sketch create          Scaffolds a new Sketch plugin sketch lint            Lints the plugin implementation code sketch run <handler>   Runs the given plugin handler in Sketch sketch script <file>   Runs the given script in Sketch
+  sketch build           Builds the plugin sketch create <name>   Scaffolds a new Sketch plugin sketch lint            Lints the plugin implementation code sketch run <handler>   Runs the given plugin handler in Sketch sketch script <file>   Runs the given script in Sketch